 Current government advice states that ‘while larger droplets fall quickly to the ground, smaller droplets and aerosols containing the virus that causes Covid-19 can remain suspended in the air for some time indoors, especially if there is no ventilation.
 Ventilation is the process of replacing this shared air with fresh air from outside.
 The more ventilated an area is, the more fresh air there is to breathe and the less likely a person is to inhale infectious particles’.

-The government recommends that you:
+The government recommends:

-- Let plenty of fresh air into your home by uncovering vents and opening doors and windows (if you are concerned about security, noise or the costs of heating, opening windows for a short period of time while you wrap up warm is still worthwhile)
+- Let plenty of fresh air into your home by uncovering vents and opening doors and windows (if you are concerned about security, noise or the costs of heating, opening windows for a short period of time while you wrap up warm is still worthwhile).

-It also states that, if someone in your home is self-isolating, you should open a window in their room and keep the door closed to reduce the spread of contaminated air to other parts of the household.
+It also states that if someone in your home is self-isolating, you should open a window in their room and keep the door closed to reduce the spread of contaminated air to other parts of the household.

 It’s also important to remember that Covid-19 can also be transmitted through contact with respiratory droplets, when you’re in close proximity to someone, and surfaces.

 To stay safe, follow the latest NHS guidance, including around household visits.
 Remember that you won’t need to worry about contracting Covid-19 from your air at home if you don’t admit someone into your home who may be infected.